 How to verify if a forex broker is regulated in Dubai

-First of all here, you will need to find the business name of your broker.
+First, you will need to find the business name of your broker.
 Typically this can be noted from the bottom of your selected forex brokers homepage.
 Once you have found this, simply type it into the search bar and you should generate a result if the broker is regulated by the DFSA in Dubai.

 Is forex trading taxable in Dubai?

 Within the UAE, it is important to note that each Emirate acts autonomously when it comes to tax.
-With that said, Dubai is on of the few global tax-free locations and so, they do not apply a Capital Gains Tax.
+With that said, Dubai is one of the few global tax-free locations and so, they do not apply a Capital Gains Tax.

-In theory, this means your forex trading gains should be tax-free although you should always be careful to double check with a professional tax advisor since the UAE takes a very strict stance on tax evasion.
+In theory, this means your forex trading gains should be tax-free although you should always be careful to double-check with a professional tax advisor since the UAE takes a very strict stance on tax evasion.

 We strongly suggest you contacting Dubai or UAE authorities if you don’t know how to manage this aspect

 InvestinGoal.com may receive a monetary compensations from the brokerage companies listed above.